OpenActuator/DoSA-2D/README.md

 # DoSA (Ver 0.9.5)

-This program is Design Toolkit of Solenoid &amp; Actuator
+This program is Designer of Solenoid &amp; Actuator

 Youtube Video : https://youtu.be/-mVG9GJzjM0
 <br><br>